 We are also exposed to risks associated with our Payment Accelerator product, in which our supplier customers can accelerate the receipt of payment for outstanding invoices before our buyers initiate the transfer of funds.
 If those invoices are not approved or the buyer does not transfer the requisite funds then we are exposed to the risk of not being able to recoup our advances to the supplier.
-We mitigate this risk through data analytics to determine which invoices are available for advance payment and also monitor the credit quality of suppliers.
+We mitigate this risk through data analytics to determine which invoices are available and appropriate for advance payment.